IC 192 - Lenticular Galaxy in Aries

 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of IC 192.

 Apparent size of IC 192The following table reports IC 192 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 192 is a visual representation of it.

 The image below is a photograph of IC 192 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 192 - Lenticular Galaxy is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 192 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+IC 192 - Lenticular Galaxy in Aries is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 192 - Lenticular Galaxy in Aries in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 192

 Celestial coordinates for the J2000 equinox of IC 192 are provided in the following table:

 The simplified sky charts below show the position of IC 192 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.